-- Head over to Wireless options, sometime Wireless Security tab.
+- Head over to Wireless options, sometimes the Wireless Security tab.

 - Change WiFi Password

 That’s quite easy, isn’t it?
 If you are a technical guy the above information is enough for you.
-But if you don’t know anything about a router and wireless network, then you need to follow a detailed guide.
+But if you don’t know anything about router and wireless networks, then you need to follow a detailed guide.
 Don’t worry I have covered that also.

 1. log in to Router